justacryptonoob/WNXM-Subgraph/README.md

 # WNXM-Subgraph
-This subgraph indexes and exposes in GraphQL all the event data related to the [Games Credits contracts](https://etherscan.io/address/0x0d438f3b5175bebc262bf23753c1e53d03432bde), For examples :
+This subgraph indexes and exposes in GraphQL all the event data related to the [Wrapped NXM](https://etherscan.io/address/0x0d438f3b5175bebc262bf23753c1e53d03432bde), For examples :

 * Approval